 ICD codes: 99205, 99215

 When you call your insurance company, provide them with The Birth Center’s NPI number 1902975659.
 This number is needed in order to receive the correct reimbursement information.
-The codes that we will bill are 99205 for a first visit and 99215 for follow up visits.
+The codes that we will bill are 99205 for a new patient’s first visit and 99215 for established patients and follow up visits.
 (Do not ask for lactation coverage use the codes provided above).

 ** For Aetna patients: Please be aware that Aetna will cover up to 6 lactation visits with no copay for the mother.
-However, the baby is subject to a specialist copay and/or deductible.
+If both you and your baby have Aetna, your appointments will be billed to mother only.

 Important Questions for You to Ask Your Insurance Company